hahahuy/google-DA-capstone/reports/README.md

 4. Consider collecting additional data points for deeper insights

 ---
 Note: Some visualizations are provided as interactive HTML files.
-To view these, please open the files in your web browser.
+To view them, please open the files in your web browser or click the designated link.